jinjagit/ping/README.md

 ### The problem

 Heroku free tier apps are on dynos that sleep after 30 minutes of inactivity.
 Pinging them at intervals of less than 30 minutes will keep them 'awake', _but_ the free tier only allows for 1000 free dyno hours / month.
 A month is up to 744 hours, meaning a total of 1.25 'always-awake' dynos for free.
-I have 4 apps I wish to link via [my portfolio](https://simontharby.com/), and will be adding more.
+I have 4 Heroku apps linked via [my portfolio](https://simontharby.com/), and will be adding more.
 Since each app uses one free dyno, I will incur (quite significant) costs if I simply ping them all to keep them all constantly active.

 ### The (partial) solution